 For example:

 a.
-The impact of account transfers (intra-contract index “switching”) might be ignored, unless required under the terms of the contract (e.g., automatic asset re-allocation/rebalancing, ) or if the contract provisions incentivize the contract holders to transfer between accounts.
+The impact of account transfers (intra-contract index “switching”) might be ignored, unless required under the terms of the contract (e.g., automatic re-allocation/rebalancing, ) or if the contract provisions incentivize the contract holders to transfer between accounts.

 b.
 Future deposits might be excluded from the model, unless required by the terms of the contracts under consideration and then only in such cases where future premiums can reasonably be anticipated (e.g., with respect to timing and amount).